google-github-actions/run-vertexai-notebook/README.md

 # `run-vertexai-notebook` GitHub Action

-GitHub action to trigger an asynchronous execution of a Jupyter Notebook via [Google Cloud Vertex AI][vertex-ai].
+GitHub composite action to trigger asynchronous execution of a Jupyter Notebook via [Google Cloud Vertex AI][vertex-ai].

+The typical SDLC for a Jupyter Notebook includes source control of the notebook file without it's output cells.
+It is a best practice that notebooks should be stored this way to prevent commiting potentially sensitive data.
+A downside of this practice is that code reviewers will not be able to see the output while reviewing and may not be able to accurately gauge the impact of a change.

+The main purpose of this action is to provide a secure way to execute a notebook, store the output (outside of source control), and serve it to a reviewer with proper access controls.

+This action relies on the notebook execution functionality of Google Cloud's Vertex AI to execute the notebook and store the executed notebook with output cells in Google Cloud Storage.
+Access to the output is controled by Google Cloud Storage ACLs.

-Notebooks executed by this action will fall under the [notebook executor requirements][nbexecution] defined by Vertex AI.
+**NOTE:** *Notebooks executed by this action will fall under the [notebook executor requirements][nbexecution] defined by Vertex AI.*

+This action will provision cloud resources with associated costs so it is recommended that you control the usage of this action by:

+* Limiting the triggers of this action: e.g. on pull request with a specific label

+* Limiting the set of notebooks that it executes for via the `allowlist` parameter

+* Managing the size of the Vertex AI infrastructure via the `vertex_machine_type` parameter

 # Prerequisites